w5xd/NyeVikingPowerMonitor/README.md

 upper right corner, just above the 12VDC external power jack, should you choose to drill.
 </p>
 <p> The sketch can be
-uploaded onto the Arduino using USB.
-(The ISP pads can also be used to program the Arduino.)
+uploaded onto the Arduino using USB. (or the ISP pads on the PCB can alternatively be used to program the Arduino.)
  The FT232H on the Adafruit breakout board has an EEPROM that can be configured using <a href='https://ftdichip.com/utilities/#ft_prog'>FTDI's FT_Prog.exe</a>, also over that same USB port.